Near-axis quasi-isodynamic database: Conclusions

 \begin{enumerate}[leftmargin=2em,itemindent=-1em] \item \quad Elongation seems not to play a very strong role so long as it is not allowed to get too large, as we are able to enforce in the construction by providing it as an input \citep{plunk2025-geometric}. \item \quad MHD stability depends on elongation, as the magnetic well responds to stretching of surfaces near the field extrema \citep{plunk2024back}; the maximum-$J$ property also shows sensitivity to stretching at the field maximum, for similar reasons. \end{enumerate}

 We close the paper with comments about future directions.
 Having established the framework and basic tools required to explore the space of QI configurations we could construct more extensive databases, with greater detail.
 For instance, we can extend the relatively simple models used for the magnetic axis curve, or on-axis magnetic field strength.
 Indeed, it is straightforward to include more input parameters, making the near-axis description of equilibrium fields arbitrarily general.
 However, the size of space and resulting database may quickly become unmanageable, and a practical way forward would be to perform optimisation, {\it e.g.} using gradient descent within the near-axis space, as was done by \cite{landreman2022mapping}.
 Exploring other helicities or curve classes and configurations qualitatively outside the space explored in this paper, not necessarily requiring a larger space of parameters, is also of interest, and will be the subject of future work.

-Thinking toward other applications, such databases as the one presented here can provide large sets of starting points for further design optimisation efforts, tailored specifically to meet practical requirements for those studies.
+Looking beyond the framework of the near-axis model, the database can be leveraged to provide large sets of starting points for further design optimisation efforts, employing realistic global equilibria tailored specifically to meet practical requirements for those studies. { Experience has shown this to be a valuable tool to explore an optimisation landscape that tends to show many local minima.
+It remains to be seen the extent to which the heuristics and lessons from this analysis remain in such optimisation efforts, but we know at least should hold true close to the axis.}

 The database can also serve as test bed of more many interesting questions such as details on realistic coil construction or transport questions including turbulence.
 To spur such work, the database is made open and publicly accessible.